typeorm/typeorm/docs/decorator-reference.md

 * `engine` - database engine to be set during table creation (works only in some databases).
 * `synchronize` - entities marked with `false` are skipped from schema updates.
 * `orderBy` - specifies default ordering for entities when using `find` operations and `QueryBuilder`.
-* `exact` - determines if the `name` should not be modified and used exactly as it is specified
+* `exact` - determines if the `name` should not be modified and used exactly as it is provided.
+This is optional

 Example: